WasperAI/Wasper/docs/developing-server.md

 ## Done

-Now you should be able to start developing affine with server enabled.
+Now you should be able to start developing Wasper with server enabled.